google/evojax/README.md

 We also show that the modular design of EvoJAX allows its components to be used independently -- in this case it is possible to use only the ES algorithms from EvoJAX while leveraging one's own training loops and environment implantation.
 * [Neural Slime Volleyball](https://github.com/google/evojax/blob/main/examples/train_slimevolley.py) -
 In this [task](https://otoro.net/slimevolley/), the agent's goal is to get the ball to land on the ground of its opponent's side, causing its opponent to lose a life.
 The episode ends when either agent loses all five lives, or after the time limit.
 An agent receives a reward of +1 when its opponent loses or -1 when it loses a life.
-EvoJAX is able to train the agent in 5 minutes on a single GPU, compared hours on multiple CPUs.
+EvoJAX is able to train the agent in under 5 minutes on a single GPU, compared hours on multiple CPUs.
-This implementation is based on [Slime Volley Gym](https://github.com/hardmaru/slimevolleygym), which is based on the JavaScript version of the [game](https://otoro.net/slimevolley/) you can play in the web browser.
-In all of these versions, the built-in AI and less-than-ideal physics are identical.
+This implementation is based on the [Slime Volleyball Gym Environment](https://github.com/hardmaru/slimevolleygym), which is a Python port of the original JavaScript version of the [game](https://otoro.net/slimevolley/) that you can play in the web browser.
+In all of these versions, the built-in AI opponent and the less-than-ideal physics are identical.

 ## Call for Contributions